Top Tips for Travelling as a Family in Japan

 Accommodation

 Our family prefers houses or apartments as we enjoy having our own kitchen and washer/dryer.
 It’s also important as a family with teenage boys to have two bathrooms and separate spaces for everyone rather than being stuck in one hotel room together!
 Be aware when looking at photos of places, if it looks small, it probably is, Japanese people are used to small places!
-Read the reviews of a place you are looking at.
-It gives great insight into what to expect.
+Read the reviews, it gives great insight into what to expect.
 Check out the comments about transport and the closest train station, then check that train line and how convenient it is for where you want to go.

 Whatever you choose, book accommodation early, particularly if you are travelling in cherry blossom season or travelling to the snow in winter.
 You may need to book 10 to 12 months in advance to book larger rooms or apartments in popular ski areas.